greyatomtestuser1/decision_tree_project/q02_decision_regressor_plot/README.md

 - Plots mean_test_score and mean_train_score vs max_depth.
 - Uses RandomizedSearchCV.

+Note :
+While using the RandomizedSearchCV use the n_iter parameter as according to the values you are giving in max_depth, like for 10 values use n_iter as 10.

+Hint :
+Use grid_obj1 as DecisionTreeRegressor.

 ### Parameters:

 | Parameter | dtype | argument type | default value | description |